Glecun/screeps-arena/README.md

 - [x] Find a way to send army if struggling
    - (timer ?)
    - Send everything at ~1500 tick ?
-- [ ] Prioritize attacked target with weight system
+- [x] Prioritize attacked target with weight system
+- [ ] Place at right position to maximixe ranged damage
 - [ ] Builds Rampart (on spawn)
 - [ ] Builds Extension
+- [ ] Improve guards (or even remove it)
+   - rally = defend spawn (target within xx range of spawn)
 - [ ] Improve destroy walls
     - no need to destroy walls with empty